mohitjain/mohitjain/_posts/2016-02-14-lazy-loading-of-images-in-rails.md

   <%= image_tag "my_image.jpg" %>
 {% endhighlight %}

-which generates a HTML code like this:
+which generates an HTML code like this:

 {% highlight ruby %}
   <img src="my_image.jpg"/>